Skip to main content

 Hardwood countertops used as a work surfaces and cutting boards have a *penetrating oil finish.
 To maintain, periodically apply the oil formulated for kitchen use by following the directions on the bottle.
 Treatment will be needed if the wood begins to dry out, or lightening in color- especially where pieces are glued together.

-Hardwood countertops NOT used for chopping or other food preparation may have been up graded to a maintenance free Urethane coating at the time it was ordered.
+Hardwood countertops that are NOT used for chopping or other food preparation may have been upgraded to a maintenance free Urethane coating at the time it was ordered.
 These surfaces do not need oil treatments.
 Countertops that are finished with urethane can be washed with mild soap and water, then wiped with a dry cloth.
 Urethane-finished hardwood is NOT to be used as a cutting surface because knifes will cause permanent damage.

 Here are some of the common questions that our customers have asked us and may help answer a few of yours.